src-d/gitbase-web/docs/rest-api.md

 The endpoint also receives additional parameters:

-- `serverUrl` - allows to override bblfsh server url.
+- `serverUrl` - allows to override bblfsh server URL.
 - `filename` - can be used instead of language.
 Then the bblfsh server would try to guess the language.
 - `filter` - [xpath query](https://doc.bblf.sh/user/uast-querying.html) to filter the results.